Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations

 \section{General Problem Statement}

 In this section we introduce the infinite horizon optimal control problem and the associated finite time horizon optimal control problem for the MPC approach.
-We consider systems governed by parametrized linear parabolic partial differential equations, introduce a finite element truth discretization of the continuous problem, and state the MPC algorithm and recall existing MPC stability results which are the basis for our analysis.
+We consider systems governed by parametrized linear parabolic partial differential equations and introduce a finite element truth discretization of the continuous problem.
+Finally, we state the MPC algorithm and recall existing MPC stability results which are the basis for our analysis.
 Note that we restrict our attention to state feedback MPC in this work.